MVCoconut/coconut.ui/README.md

 Unless the particular renderer diverges from the norm, the following can be said about how views update:

-- attributes passed to views are not evaluated unless the view consuming them evaluates them (be it by passing them to a child that evaluates them).
+- attributes passed to views are not evaluated unless the view consuming them evaluates them (or passes them to a child that evaluates them).
 Example:

   ```haxe
   class Foo extends View {